Pipeline Containers

 1. Installation of Apptainer

 The first step is to install Apptainer.
 You can refer to the official documentation for detailed installation instructions for any modern Linux distribution.
-Here, we re-produce the specific commands that be used to install Apptainer under Ubuntu:
+Here, we re-produce the specific commands that should be used to install Apptainer in Ubuntu:

 sudo apt update